nextsnake/nextcore/docs/gateway.rst

 Continuing
 ^^^^^^^^^^
-We suggest you look into `interactions & application commands <https://discord.dev/interactions/application-commands>`__ as your next topic.
+We suggest that you look into `interactions & application commands <https://discord.dev/interactions/application-commands>`__ as your next topic.
-They allow you to add `buttons <https://discord.dev/interactions/message-components#buttons>`__ and `slash commands <https://discord.dev/interactions/application-commands#slash-commands>`__ and other cool stuff
+They allow you to add `buttons <https://discord.dev/interactions/message-components#buttons>`__ and `slash commands <https://discord.dev/interactions/application-commands#slash-commands>`__ and other cool stuff!

 Gateway reference